niccolozanotti/AI4climate.science-vault/wireguard server.md

 description:
 ---

->[!warning]- WIP
+>[!warning] WIP
 > The guide is still a work in progress

 ## Get a static IP address

 If you don't have a static IP address at your disposal (many [ISP](https://en.wikipedia.org/wiki/Internet_service_provider) offer that as a paid service) a workaround is to configure a [DDNS](https://en.wikipedia.org/wiki/Dynamic_DNS) service like [noip](https://www.noip.com/) on your router.

 Personally, owning a domain at [Cloudflare](https://www.cloudflare.com/) I opted for their [API](https://developers.cloudflare.com/api/resources/dns/subresources/records/methods/update/) which dynamically updates the DNS record associated to the (sub)domain you are using.
-Check out [[OpenWrt#DDNS with Cloudflare and OpenWrt|here]] to see how to sort that out.
+Check out [[DDNS cloudflare]] to see how to sort that out.
 ## Install necessary packages
 The following assumes a [SSH connection with your OpenWrt router](https://openwrt.org/docs/guide-quick-start/sshadministration#ssh_access_for_newcomers) has been established
 ```shell